 To begin with, account holders will be able to buy, hold and sell cryptocurrencies directly from their digital wallet.
-However, they won't be able to use their BTC to buy things from merchants just yet.
-That feature is likely to come in the first half of 2021.
+Whil they weren't initially able to use their BTC to buy things from merchants, that feature has come in the first half of 2021.
 Users will also be able to access a wealth of educational content "to help them understand the cryptocurrency ecosystem, the risks and opportunities related to investing in cryptocurrency, and information on blockchain technology."

 We think this last feature is especially great — but then again, PayPal's users can just rely on CoinMarketCap Alexandria!